PaulineThiele/BA_AirQualityWebsite/README.md

 ## Context
 This Repository was created for my bachelors thesis.
 The topic is: "Entwicklung eines Prototyps einer Messgeräteerweiterung zur Erfassung von Luftdaten und Darstellung der gemessenen Daten in einer Webanwendung"
 (engl.
 "Development of a prototype of a measuring device extension for the acquisition of air data and display of the measured data in a web application")
+The data from the point located at the Schillerallee 1 are based on air quality measurements of the sensors (SDS011, HM3301, Grove - Mehrkanal-Gassensor V2).
+The data from the other point, located at Käthe-Kollwitz-Str., are only example data and were created to test the functionality of the web application.

 ## Starting the web application
 1. You must have Python on your computer.